Aliases for PARP1 Gene

 GeneCards Summary for PARP1 Gene

 PARP1 (Poly(ADP-Ribose) Polymerase 1) is a Protein Coding gene.
-Diseases associated with PARP1 include diphtheria and diabetic polyneuropathy.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with PARP1 include Diphtheria and Diabetic Polyneuropathy.
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and AIF Pathway.
 GO annotations related to this gene include poly(A) RNA binding and protein kinase binding.
 An important paralog of this gene is PARP3.

 UniProtKB/Swiss-Prot for PARP1 Gene